Narod long-period MT receivers and triaxial ring-core fluxgate magnetometer systems

 NGF NIMS 1 Hz sample rate long-period MT instrument, manufactured by Narod Geophysics.
 Triaxial ring-core magnetometer on left, OSU Pb-PbCl2 gel-type electrodes shown on top of NIMS data acquisition system.

-In 2019 our fleet of Narod NIMS long-period MT receivers is being updated with new GNSS receivers to replace the original GPS receivers.
+Our fleet of Narod NIMS long-period MT receivers has been updated with new GNSS receivers to replace the original GPS receivers.
 This provides much faster satellite lock and a much larger set of satellite constellations, improving the ability to obtain and maintain precise system timing lock under challenging conditions, such as extensive tree canopy.
-The NIMS are also being updated by replacement of their original CF card based data loggin subsystems with a new one designed and built by the NGF that uses microSD card media, allows for a much improved data file naming convention, and that operates a micro web server system interface accessible over a wireless (wifi) link that will be compatible with any wifi equipped device.
-Check back for more details as the new "NGFNIMS" is rolled out in Spring 2019.
+The NIMS have also been updated by replacement of their original CF card based data logging subsystems with a new one designed and built by the NGF that uses microSD card media, allows for a much improved data file naming convention, and that operates a micro web server system interface accessible over a wireless (wifi) link that will be compatible with any wifi equipped device.
+A subset of the NIMS systems have also been equipped with LTE telemetry capabilities.